Ask a hundred different coaches to explain, “What is coaching?”, and you just might get a hundred different answers.

 - Consciously redesign those beliefs to fuel them toward achieving greater potential

-- Specifically recognize when they’re reacting to life’s circumstances instead of choosing how they want to act
+- Recognize when they’re reacting to life’s circumstances instead of choosing how they want to act

 - See opportunities when others see problems